-Cruise day 7: Kusadasi, Turkey
+Day 7: Kusadasi, Turkey

 Kusadasi is a charming seaside resort on the west coast of Turkey.
 It’s a major port for all the large cruise ships.
 An excursion to nearby Ephesus is not to be missed at this port of call.

-Cruise day 8: Istanbul, Turkey
+Day 8: Istanbul, Turkey

-Cruise day 9: Mykonos Greece
+Day 9: Mykonos Greece

 Mykonos is our favorite Greek island with its simple, white-washed houses, beautiful beaches, and friendly locals.

-This is a tender port, meaning that your cruise ship is anchored in the bay and you are tendered to shore onboard a smaller boat.
+This is a tender port, meaning that your cruise ship is anchored in the bay, and you are tendered to shore onboard a smaller boat.
 It’s a short journey.

 You will get off the cruise ship quicker if you book an excursion with your cruise line.
-Otherwise, get your tender boat ticket as early as possible from the customer service personnel on board.
+Otherwise, call your tender boat ticket as early as possible from the customer service personnel on board.

-The town offers a charming maze of traditional white stone houses and narrow streets lined with shops, peddling everything from designer sunglasses to elaborate lace tablecloths.
+The town offers a charming maze of traditional white stone houses and narrow streets lined with shops peddling everything from designer sunglasses to elaborate lace tablecloths.

-There are also many restaurants serving up traditional Greek food and snacks and of course delicious Greek coffee.
+There are also many restaurants serving up traditional Greek food and snacks and, of course, delicious Greek coffee.

 The island is a magnet for travelers from all over the world, with its beautiful beaches like Platis Gialos and Paraga Beach – both considered some of Europe’s finest stretches of sand.

-Cruise Day 10: Athens
+Day 10: Athens

-Follow our two days Athens guide for great itineraries, hotel options, and much more to make the most of your time in this wondrous city.
-You’ll find detailed itineraries including:
+Follow our two days Athens guide for great itineraries, hotel options, and much more to make the most of your time in this beautiful city.
+You’ll find detailed itineraries, including:

-Transport options to and from Athens International Airport
+Transport options to Athens International Airport

 Here are the transport options you have to get to Athens International Airport – officially called Athens Eleftherios Venizelos – from your city center hotel: